Slab Leak Repair: Signs, Costs & What Homeowners Need to Know

 • Tree roots, soil shifts, and poor construction are also excluded

-In short: the resulting damage (e.g., tearing out and replacing the slab) may be covered if it stems from a sudden, accidental event like a burst pipe.
+In short, the resulting damage (such as tearing out and replacing the slab) may be covered if it stems from a sudden, accidental event like a burst pipe.
 The pipe repair itself almost never is.
+Service line coverage is an optional endorsement that helps pay to repair or replace underground utility lines (water, sewer, or power) from the street to your home if they're damaged by a covered cause.
 Always review your specific policy and document all damage thoroughly before filing a claim.
-Ask your insurer about adding a service line coverage endorsement, which may cover underground pipe repairs not included in standard policies.

 Prevention Tips for Slab Homes